-- 16.3.1 Issue all certificates of occupancy and temporary certificates of occupancy, and make and maintain records thereof. - 16.3.2 Conduct inspections of buildings, structures, and uses of land to determine compliance with the terms of this ordinance, approved site plans, or special approvals. - 16.3.3 Issue violation notices requiring compliance within 30 days, and advising suspected violators of right of appeal. - 16.3.4 Require that all construction work of any type be stopped when such work is not in compliance with this ordinance; and revoke any permit which was unlawfully issued, or any permit wherein work not in compliance with this ordinance has been performed, and such work has not been corrected within 30 days of notification of such defects. - 16.3.5 Have possession of permanent and current records of all building permits, site plans, and other approvals relative to this ordinance. - 16.3.6 Assist in providing public information relative to this ordinance. - 16.3.7 Enforce all orders of the city council and zoning board of appeals regarding actions pertaining to this ordinance. - 16.3.8 Enforce all rules, regulations and standards of this ordinance.
+- 16.2.8 In coordination with the neighborhood services division, issue violation notices requiring compliance within 30 days, and advising suspected violators of right of appeal. - 16.2.9 Require that all construction work of any type be stopped when such work is not in compliance with this ordinance; and revoke any permit which was unlawfully issued, or any permit wherein work not in compliance with this ordinance has been performed, and such work has not been corrected within 30 days of notification of such defects. - 16.2.10 Have possession of permanent and current records of all building permits, site plans, and other approvals relative to this ordinance. - 16.2.11 Assist in providing public information relative to this ordinance. - 16.2.12 Enforce all orders of the city council and zoning board of appeals regarding actions pertaining to this ordinance. - 16.2.13 Enforce all rules, regulations and standards of this ordinance.